MLW World Middleweight Championship

 The MLW World Middleweight Championship is a professional wrestling championship created and promoted by the American professional wrestling promotion Major League Wrestling (MLW).
 The title was unveiled on July 18, 2018, it is contested in MLW's middleweight division by wrestlers at a maximum weight of 205 lb (93 kg).
-The current champion is Templario, who is in his first reign.
-He won the vacant title by defeating Ikuro Kwon at Fightland in North Richland Hills, Texas on September 13, 2025.
-Previous champion Místico vacated the title in order to move up to the heavyweight division.
+The current champion is Templario, who is in his second reign.
+He won the title by defeating Kushida at CMLL Viernes Espectacular: CMLL vs. MLW in Mexico City, Mexico on May 1, 2026.